Peppers are a tender, warm-weather crop.

 Container Growing Peppers: Choose a 10-gallon container or larger.

-- 14-10 weeks before last spring frost: start seed indoors for transplanting into plastic tunnel.
+- 14-10 weeks before last spring frost: start seed indoors for transplanting into a plastic tunnel.

 - 7-6 weeks before the last frost in spring: start seed indoors for transplanting into the garden.

-- 4-2 weeks before last spring frost: transplant seedlings into plastic tunnel to harden off.
+- 4-2 weeks before last spring frost: transplant seedlings into a plastic tunnel to harden off.